simonewebdesign/simonewebdesign/source/_posts/2014-04-30-ruby-is-magic.md

 comments: true
 categories: Ruby
 ---
-<p class="big-letter">Have you ever heard about <a href="https://ruby-lang.org/" rel="external nofollow">Ruby</a>?
+<p>Have you ever heard about <a href="https://ruby-lang.org/" rel="external nofollow">Ruby</a>?
 It's my favourite programming language.
 It was invented in Japan, which is probably the most amazing country in the world, and I think no language can beat Ruby when it comes to magic.
 Yes: Ruby is Magic.</p>

 You don't believe me, do you?
 Fair enough, but let me show you why Ruby is so awesome.